How to Disinfect Wood Dresser

 Before you begin disinfecting your dresser, make sure to prepare it properly.
 Start by taking everything out and giving it a good vacuum to get rid of any dirt or dust that may have built up.

 Don’t forget to vacuum behind each drawer too, as that’s a spot where a lot of dust and junk can hide and grow.
-Learn more about how to prepare furniture for painting here.
+And if the drawer bottom is falling out you need to fix it – follow this guide on how to fix a drawer bottom that falls out!

 Having a clean surface is important for effective disinfection.
 If the surface is dirty or dusty, the disinfectant solution won’t be as effective.
 So take a few extra minutes to vacuum and wipe down your dresser before moving on to the next step.